Dredging & Reclamation in Kenya & East Africa

 What is dredging?

-Dredging refers to the underwater excavation of silt, soil and sand.
-The process of dredging comprises of these below mentioned steps:
+Dredging refers to the underwater excavation of silt, soil, and sand.
+The process of dredging comprises the below-mentioned steps:

 - Underwater Dredging: This is done by deploying backhoe dredgers / grab dredgers/cutter suction dredgers and Trailer suction dredgers

 - Transporting the dredged material

-Navigation: To build basins, harbors, jetties, canals and other facilities and/or to develop, maintain, expand or otherwise to improve essential navigation connections to inland harbors and ports, so as to promote transportation of people, material and equipment using the waterways.
-Both capital as well as maintenance dredging helps to achieve this goal.
+Navigation: To build basins, harbors, jetties, canals, and other facilities and/or to develop, maintain, expand, or otherwise improve essential navigation connections to inland harbors and ports, so as to promote transportation of people, material, and equipment using the waterways.

-Construction and Reclamation: To supply construction material like sand, clay, gravel and shell.
-To provide landfills, including the construction of residential and industrial areas, dams, airports and highways etc.
+Construction and Reclamation: To supply construction materials like sand, clay, gravel, and shell.
+To provide landfills, including the construction of residential and industrial areas, dams, airports and highways, etc.

 Flood Control: To improve or maintain the discharge or flow capabilities of channels, rivers, and other waterways by maintaining or enlarging the cross section or by re-aligning the water courses.

-Environmental Remediation: To remove or clean up the sub-aquedus or underwater pollutants from contaminated water bodies to improve the quality of water.
+Environmental Remediation: To remove or clean up the sub-aqueous or underwater pollutants from contaminated water bodies to improve the quality of water.
 As a matter of fact, dredging contributes a lot to the development, environmental and economic sectors of most countries.

-Our highly professional dredging operations have enabled us to become the East Africa's outstanding performer.
+Our highly professional dredging operations have enabled us to become East Africa's outstanding performer.

 Deploying the very latest technology across operations allows us to exceed our customers’ expectations.
-This approach has helped us achieve remarkable expansion and benefit from new business acquisition.
+This approach has helped us achieve remarkable expansion and benefit from new business acquisitions.

 Our dredging activities feature:

-- Capital and maintenance dredging for ports and harbours
+- Capital and maintenance dredging for ports and harbors

 - Artificial island construction